-If we were to hold a popularity contest for the contents of our makeup bag, certain products, like mascara and concealer, would land at the top of the hierarchy—the popular kids, if you will.
-Cream blush, on the other hand, would fall somewhere between lip stain and individual falsies—nice in theory (we do envy that lit-from-within flush, after all), but usually avoided for fear of resembling Bozo the clown.
+If we were to hold a popularity contest for the contents of our makeup bag, certain products, like mascara, concealer, and lipstick would have a permanent place in the spotlight.
+Cream blush, on the other hand, would fall somewhere between bright lipstick and individual falsies—nice in theory (we do envy that lit-from-within flush, after all), but usually avoided due to fear of looking too clown-like.

 But, it actually might be time to re-evaluate this cream blush trend, altogether.
 Cream blush, when applied correctly, can give you a glowy, slightly dewy flush that traditional powder blush can’t.
 Plus, the texture makes it ideal for people with dry or mature skin (read: no more cakey finish!)
 Since it's important we know how to apply cream blush correctly, here's a video and a simple step by step guide on how to do so, you won't be disappointed.
 Ahead, watch celebrity makeup artist Bob Scott's cream blush tutorial for a natural, seamless flush.

 Click Play to Watch MUA Bob Scott's Cream Blush Tutorial

 Bob Scott is a celebrity makeup artist with clients among the likes of Karlie Kloss, Padma Lakshmi, and more.